 Students may appeal dismissal or academic probation formally in writing.
-These appeals will be considered by the dean of studies and graduate director who will meet to determine the student's status.
+These appeals will be considered by the assistant vice president for student success and retention and graduate director who will meet to determine the student's status.

 ONLINE ACCESS

 At the discretion of the instructor, students have the option to take for-credit GCBA courses either via a traditional face-to-face classroom setting (recommended) or "virtually" if the need arises.
 Please refer to each instructor's policy for online access.
 If logging in, students will be expected to virtually attend the entirety of the class session, share their camera, meet all course deadlines, and participate in class discussions.